-Dr. Elizabeth Anne Kelley
+Elizabeth Anne Kelley, PhD

 I received my BAH in Psychology from York University in 2000 and my PhD in Developmental Psychology from the University of Connecticut in 2006.
 I am interested in the development of individuals with autism spectrum disorders and how all aspects of development (social, perceptual, cognitive, and linguistic) interact in individuals with ASD, intellectual disabilities, and typically developing individuals across the life span.

 In my spare time (what spare time?)
 I enjoy spending time with friends (especially eating good food or activities near or on water), watching movies with my cats, shoe- shopping, traveling, and reading.
 And last but certainly not least, my favourite ice cream flavour is Edy’s low-fat French Silk (one of the only things I miss about living in the States).
-Faculty Page | Curriculum Vitae (PDF, 267 KB)
+Faculty Page | Curriculum Vitae (PDF, 384 KB)

-Jenn McNeil, Directed lab student
+Emily Masson, Directed lab student

-Paige Wright, Directed lab student
+Samantha Fisher, Directed lab student

 I am a 4th year student in the Concurrent Education program, majoring in psychology.
 My directed lab project will investigate whether experiences with bullying predict hostile attribution bias in autistic individuals.
 Outside of school, I love travelling (I recently did a semester abroad in Melbourne, Australia!) and hanging out with my friends and family.
 I also enjoy being outdoors, which is why I love to spend my summers working at overnight camp.

 I am a fourth-year undergraduate Psychology student and will be a directed lab student under Dr. Kelley in the Winter 2024 semester.
 My directed lab research will involve examining the difference in depressive symptom reporting between neurotypical and autistic adolescents.
 In my free time, I enjoy hanging out with friends, listening to music, and hiking.